 6 Handy Tips

-- Jobs can become obsolete over time.
-Update your skills to keep up with changes in technology in this era.
+- Artificial Intelligence (AI) is taking over in many fields.
+Jobs can become obsolete over time.
+Update your skills to keep up with changes in technology.

-- Take courses if you can - this will be money well spent.
+- Take courses, get degrees, diplomas and accreditation where you can – this will be money well spent.
 Misrad Haklitah offers many subsidized courses for new immigrants.

 - You are never too old to freelance.
-Websites like elance.com, odesk.com and guru.com have thousands upon thousands of contractors who offer services that range anywhere from sending out mass emails, appointment setting, writing, editing, translations as well as highly technical services like web development, programming etc.
+Websites like fiverr.com, elance.com, upwork.com and guru.com have thousands upon thousands of contractors who offer services that range anywhere from sending out mass emails, appointment setting, writing, editing, translations as well as highly technical services like web development, programming etc.

 - It almost goes without say today, build up your network on LinkedIn, Facebook and other social media.
 Most people will try to help if they can.